What parents should know about the mysterious illness appearing in kids, according to doctors

 Children with Kawasaki experience a prolonged fever lasting several days, a skin rash and swollen lymph nodes in the neck; affected children can also develop redness in their eyes, lips, mouth, as well as the palms of their hands and soles of their feet, according to the National Institutes of Health.
 Most children recover, but if left untreated, Kawasaki can cause cardiac issues and become life-threatening.
 Toxic shock also causes fever and a decrease in blood flow, but is triggered by a bacterial infection.

-Kawasaki disease mostly occurs in children under the age of 5, while a study of PMIS cases in Italy found an average age of 7 and a half.
+Kawasaki disease mostly occurs in children under the age of 5, while a study of PMIS cases in Italy found an average age of 7½.

 While an understanding of PMIS is still evolving, children with the syndrome also experience a prolonged fever, rashes, change in the color of their skin or their lips, swollen glands and red eyes.
 What differentiates PMIS from Kawasaki appears to be complaints of abdominal pain, as well as nausea, vomiting, diarrhea and chest pain.